 Identify each disturbing situation & decide whether it can be corrected / modified / resolved…. or not.

 Applying the Serenity Prayer (don’t get it backwards!), we can take responsibility for what we can do & let go of what’s not in our power to fix.

-If there’s legitimately no positive outcome, we need to walk away.
+If there’s truly no positive outcome possible, we need to walk away.

 • do whatever it takes to find a solution

 • change strategies when something isn’t working, AND